alankemsley/restaurant/README.md

 # The restaurant accommodates only five people.

-# As it only sits 5, those requesting after the intial five reservations get fowarded to a waiting list.
+# As it only sits five, those requesting after the intial five reservations get fowarded to a waiting list.